 Lilia currently teaches Yoga for People with Cancer, Chair Yoga, Corporate and public classes, workshops and retreats.
 Her public classes are held at Mountain Yoga, in Montclair, Oakland, CA.

-Her current projects are working with children in Morelos (her hometown), Mexico.
+Her current projects are working with children in Morelos.
 Through donations, she is funding educational programs.
-These programs are bringing yoga and arts to orphan girls and children who were greatly affected by the recent earthquake which left hundreds of people unemployed and hundreds of children without schools as many schools collapsed.
+These programs are bringing yoga and arts to orphan girls and children who were greatly affected by the recent September, 2017, earthquake which left hundreds of people unemployed and hundreds of children without schools.
 The recovery efforts are still taking place.
 To make a donation, please go to the link on this site: Mexico Earthquake Fundraiser.
 Your donation, no matter how much, will go far.
 We thank you for your support and love.